fredssbr/you-me-svg/README.md

 <svg height="110" width="80" xmlns="http..." ~~fill="color"~~>
 ```
 Again, nope.
 We would need to do this through CSS because the SVG tag has no "fill" attribute.

+### Groups

+Groups allow manipulating elements in a bundle.
+It has the transform property with which you can:

+traslate(x, y) =
+rotate(degree, x center, y center) =
+scale(0.6) = value 1 means no scaling (the reference is the top left of the frame, so you might need to translate it again)

+SVG height and width is the viewport